alexswan10k/llm-text-adventure/README.md

 ## Features

 - **Infinite World**: Locations and narratives generated on the fly by LLM.
+- **Coordinate-Based Map**: Grid-based world with `(x, y)` coordinates for spatial consistency.
+- **Quick Movement**: Arrow keys for instant movement to explored adjacent cells.
+- **Fog-of-War Map**: Only reveals visited and nearby locations on the ASCII map.
+- **Enhanced LLM Context**: Includes adjacent cell information for better spatial coherence.
-- **Persistent State**: World, actors, and items are saved to JSON.
+- **Persistent State**: World, actors, and items are saved to JSON with auto-save.
 - **Splash Screen**: Manage multiple save files.
-- **TUI Interface**: Split layout for visuals, narrative, and input.
+- **TUI Interface**: Split layout for visuals, narrative, and input with styled map rendering.
 - **WASM Support**: Play in the browser.

 ## Quick Start